overwolf/overwolf.github.io/docs/topics/using-overwolf-windows.md

 ## Communicating between windows

-Over the years we had multiple methods used to communicate between Overwolf windows: localStorage events, cookies and more:
+Over the years we had multiple methods used to communicate between Overwolf windows: localStorage events, cookies and more.
+But due the fact that windows of the same app share the same process, the communications between windows can be done with direct pointers to the window/DOM, without any overhead.
+Naturally, this also means that the calls are synchronous.

+Recommended ways to communicate between app windows:

 ### Using a background controller